Tavira: Transport

 Tavira has its own railway station on the line from Vila Real de Santo António to Faro and Lagos.
 Trains are operated by Comboios de Portugal (CP).
 Connections are available at Faro station for trains to Lisbon and the rest of Portugal.

-The A22 toll motorway passes near to the town.
+The A22 motorway passes near to the town.
 This offers fast road access along the Algarve coast and eastwards to Seville.

 The nearest international airports are Faro and Seville.